How to Automate End-to-End Outbound Prospecting Workflows with Apollo.io

 Choose manual for your first run.
 This gives you a 24-hour window to review before emails deploy.

-Technical requirement alert: Apollo's dialer (if you're adding call steps) requires 16GB RAM minimum and cannot run through VPNs.
+Technical requirement alert: Apollo's dialer (if you're adding call steps) requires system requirements worth checking and cannot run through VPNs.
 Browser extensions like Ghostery, Grammarly, and certain VPN clients interfere with Apollo's JavaScript execution.
 If sequences aren't sending, disable all extensions and VPN connections.

 Step 5: Monitor and Optimize (Ongoing, 15 minutes daily)